aparajit93/asset-doc-qa/README.md

-# 🛠️ Asset Document QA with Local LLMs
+# 🛠️ Project: Asset Document QA with Local LLMs

 A private, local-first question-answering system for industrial asset documents — powered by LangChain, FAISS, and Ollama.
 Upload equipment manuals, datasheets, or schematics, and query them conversationally using a chat interface.

-Built for industrial reliability.
 No cloud APIs required.

 ---